-Ruby is a kind of corundum, or aluminum oxide that is (Al2O3) minerals.
+Ruby is a kind of corundum, or more precisely an aluminum oxide (Al2O3) minerals.

 Although corundum is naturally colorless and transparent when mixed with chromium, a ruby red color appears.
-In the early 1900s the French scientist Verneuil, invented his own methodology to produce ruby and the world's first artificial jewel stone was manufactured.
-In this methodology, aluminum oxide powder mixed with chromium is melted in a flame of over 2000 degrees Celsius and then cooled down to be recrystallized.
+In the early 1900s the French scientist Verneuil invented his own methodology to produce ruby and the world's first artificial jewel stone was manufactured.
+In this methodology, aluminum oxide powder mixed with chromium is melted in a flame above 2000 degrees Celsius and then cooled down to be recrystallized.
 To this day, a large amount of ruby is still produced by the Verneuil process.

 |Sectional View||Dimensions||Tolerance||Surface Flattness|

 ( Mon - Fri / 9 am - 5 pm in Japan )

 Online Contact Form